-The current Market environment is characterized by uncertainties also on the financial markets due to the Covid-19 crisis, whose impact on Group's profitability, in particular in terms of operating income and cost of risk, and on the macro scenario and the sector underlying the Strategic Plan 2020-2023, cannot yet be finally assessed as at the date of this Registration Document.
+The current market environment is still characterized by uncertainties due to the COVID-19 crisis, with potential effects also on the financial markets, whose impact on Group's profitability, in particular in terms of operating income and cost of risk, and on the macro scenario and the sector underlying the Strategic Plan 2020-2023, cannot yet be finally assessed as at the date of this Registration Document.
 Except what aforementioned, the Issuer is not aware about any other known trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the Issuer's prospects for at least the current financial year.
+It should be noted that the review of the Strategic Plan initiated following the arrival of the new CEO and the new Board of Directors is expected to be concluded in the second half 2021."